Skip to main content

 Bone health: what is the role of the DEXA scan?

 The role of the DEXA scan is to measure bone mineral density (BMD), the gold standard for diagnosing osteopenia and osteoporosis.
-Skeletal health is a key component of longevity, especially after menopause when bone loss accelerates.
+Skeletal health is a key component of longevity, particularly after menopause when bone loss accelerates.

 • We look at the T-score of your hip and spine, plus your FRAX score (10-year fracture risk).